 The shield of the Dominican Republic in the center has the classic shield with a tip at the bottom and closed at the top of a triangle with a tip below, with the national colors; to the center of the shield 6 flagpole antlers, 4 with flags collected at the bottom, which hold the Bible open and a cross on top.

-On the left side a laurel bouquet (immortality) and on the right a palm branch (freedom), all this joined by a red ribbon that symbolizes Glory.
+On the left side is a laurel bouquet (immortality) and on the right is a palm branch (freedom), all this is joined by a red ribbon that symbolizes Glory.

 From left to right: the first Dominican flag, the current Dominican flag, the first Dominican coat of arms, the current Dominican coat of arms.